 Words can’t describe how grateful I am to Trudie Cameron being my solicitor and to Andrew Tiedt presenting my case in the court.
 They both have been very supportive and amazingly professional and effective.
 I’ve got an absolutely fantastic outcome I couldn’t even dream about.

 Soon after meeting Andrew I knew he was the solicitor I wanted to handle my matter.
 He immediately sprang into action which brought me stability and hope during a tumultuous time in my life.
 Andrew was never afraid to give me straight answers to my tough questions which is a true mark of integrity.
 He is clearly at ease in the court environment and I believe his calm and measured demeanour went a long way to helping me secure the best result from my day in court.
 I would certainly recommend you approach Andrew if you need assistance.

 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 Community Service Order (CSO)

-A Community Service Order (CSO) involves either unpaid work in the community at a place specified by Community Corrections or attendance at a Centre to undertake a course, such as Anger Management.
-In order to be eligible for a CSO you have to be assessed by an officer of the Community Correction Service as suitable to undertake the order.
+A Community Service Order (CSO) involves either unpaid work in the community at a place specified by Community Corrections or attendance at a centre to undertake a course, such as anger management.
+In order to be eligible for a CSO you have to be assessed by an officer of the Community Correction Service as suitable to be placed on the order.